-How to Onboard Rookie Sales Reps for Long-Term Success
+How to Onboard B2B Sales Reps for Long-Term Success

 Congratulations!
 You just successfully recruited and hired a young hot shot.